Brian-1150/CRM/README.md

 ## Status
-Project is deployed on Azure [@here](https://crmlasttry.azurewebsites.net)
+Project is deployed on Azure [@here](https://crmlasttry.azurewebsites.net) *Disclaimer* This project is still in the test phase and is not yet available for adding real data.
+You may login:
+username:  BusinessOwner
+password:  Test1!
+But please do not add any sensitive data or any real customer info.
+Feel free to add, edit, and delete.

 ## Resources
 In general, this project relied on StackOverflow, Microsoft DOCS, and Google searches for quick references.